knivey/codesand/README.md

 ###Things to consider:
 * Timeout on execution
   * Instance root will killall -u codesand after time is up
-  * timeout command wont work with forkbombs, we will need to
+  * timeout command won't work with forkbombs, we will need to
   * Want to be able to show in channel reply that it timed out.
 * How OOM and forkbomb etc gets handled
   * Forkbombs I think will be handled ok with timeout and default ulimits